By Joe Paonessa Last Updated: Apr 23, 2023

 Account Registration, Porting My Number In and Line Activation

 I popped out the appropriate SIM card from the 3 in 1 kit to fit into my Moto G4 Plus.
 The phone was supposed to automatically be provisioned with the proper MMS, data and cellular settings after inserting the SIM card.
 For some reason, no matter what I did I could not get my phone to work.
 I could not get a signal.
 I tried Mint Mobile's recommended APN settings and it still wouldn't work.
 I also removed and reinserted my SIM several times.
 After about an hour of trying, I had come to the conclusion that perhaps the SIM card just wasn't the right fit.
 Fortunately, I have several SIM card adapters laying around from other reviews that I have done.
 So I removed the adapter from the SIM that came with Mint Mobile and put one of my spares on it.
 When I put the SIM back in my phone, I finally got a signal.
-So clearly, their adapter and KIT for whatever reason, weren't a match for my phone.
+So clearly, their adapter and SIM KIT for whatever reason weren't a match for my phone.
+But I was happy to have figured out the problem relatively quickly so that I could get on with my Mint Mobile review.

 I don't know how long it took to port my number in from Tello, which was the MVNO that I was using prior to switching to Mint Mobile.
 However, once I got my SIM card properly working with my phone, my number had already been transferred.
 At most, the number porting process could have taken one hour.